 MIN([SalesAmount])

-Let me place the Minimum Sales in Rows shelf, and Color dimension in Columns Shelf.
+Let me place the Minimum Sales on the Rows shelf, and the Color dimension on Columns Shelf.

 The Tableau MIN function accepts two arguments.
 Use this to find the smallest between two numbers.
 Syntax is: